 There are three major vinyl wrap options that are popular for roofs: gloss, matte, and carbon fiber.
 Each is available in a wide variety of colors (even custom), and some may have images or graphics printed on them.
 For each type of vinyl, prices will vary depending on the brand you choose.

 Note: If your paint is oxidized and rough, vinyl wrap won’t adhere well to it and you’ll have to paint instead.
-Unfortunately, vinyl wrapping to cover worn paint isn’t an option.
 However, you may choose to complete a cheap rattle can or brush DIY paint job to smooth the surface first, then apply vinyl over that.
-Learn more through our article, Cheap Car Paint Options.
+Find out more in our article about cheap car paint options.

 - What it is: Vinyl wrap with a smooth, glossy sheen

-- What it is: Vinyl wrap with a dull, soft finish, rather than a gloss
+- What it is: Vinyl wrap with a dull, soft finish and no sheen

 The Cost of DIY Roof Wrapping

-Wrapping an entire car can be challenging, but do-it-yourself (DIY) roof wrapping is comparatively easy.
-The total cost of DIY roof wrapping is between $45 and $55 for solid color wraps, or $85 and $95 for wraps with pre-printed graphics.
+Wrapping an entire car can be challenging, but doing a roof wrapping yourself is comparatively easy.
+The total cost of DIY roof wrapping is around $45 to $55 for solid color wraps, or $85 and $95 for wraps with pre-printed graphics.

-The materials you’ll need to wrap your car’s roof include:
+The other materials you’ll need to wrap your car’s roof include:

 - Cleaner and rags

-- Squeegee for vinyl wrap application: $5 on Amazon
+- Squeegee for vinyl wrap application; about $5 on Amazon

 Here’s a helpful YouTube video that shows you how to install a roof wrap, step by step: